 When we were settled, I started looking for local vendor opportunities.
 Another homeschool mom told me about one, and I jumped at it.
 That event was on August 22, 2015.
 My new best friend walked in with her best friend, Christy, who was there on a covert mission to spy on a new team member.
 Later that day, after I was settled at home, I had a friend request from her.
 A few days later, on September 7, we began our Facebook Conversation.
 I feel sorry for anyone if they ever try to follow our conversations, which tend to cover several topics at once.
 She talked to me about her business.
 I had already noticed my friend’s amazing GIANT hair clip that was securely holding a massive amount of hair all by itself.
 I was able to borrow some and fell in love.
 I had never had anything work so well in my hair!
 I agreed to host a party with the intention of signing up afterward.

 On October 15, I became a consultant.
 What I didn’t know, is I’d found my other new best friend, a heartmate.
-On November 14, I met her daughter (then 12), who actually did my training because my new friend had to get pointe shoes for one of her other daughters.
-The daughter that trained me always asked how my business was going, often volunteered to help me if I needed it when I first started, and offered amazing encouragement beyond her years.
-I watched these young ladies grow over the next four years, witnessed the way they touched the lives of those around them, and loved them dearly.
+On November 14, I met her middle daughter (Aranza, then 12), who actually did my training because my new friend had to get pointe shoes for her oldest daughter, Ella.
+Aranza always asked how my business was going, often volunteered to help me if I needed it when I first started, and offered amazing encouragement beyond her years.
+I watched these young ladies grow over the next four years, witnessed the way they touched the lives of those around them.
+I grew to love them dearly, as an extension of my family.